Impact Stories

 Connor Welch

-Connor Welch, Senior, Psychology & Chemistry major
+Connor Welch, Senior, Psychology & Chemistry Major

 Four scholarship awards are paving the way to a degree for Connor Welch.
 A double major in psychology and chemistry, Welch is working toward medical school and then a career in psychiatry.
 His scholarship awards are very personal and impactful.
 Welch has received the Scott E. Duffy Endowed Scholarship, the Center of Young Adult Addiction and Recovery Scholarship Board Scholarship, the Center for Young Adult Addiction and Recovery Annual General Scholarship, and a study abroad scholarship.